 How do you tell a termite apart from ants?

-- Antennae: Their antennae are straight and beaded, you may notice a little bend towards the end.
-In comparison, the ant has an elbowed antennae.
+• Antennae: Termite antennae are straight and beaded, with a slight curve at the end.
+Ants, on the other hand, have elbowed antennae.

 Here’s a Closer Look